bridgetownrb/bridgetown/bridgetown-website/src/_docs/islands.md

 1. The `<is-land>` tag gets set up to import the new `breezy.js` island you've created once it's visible to the reader.
 2. At first the `<breezy-day>` element will be undefined, but once the island loads, it will be upgraded/hydrated.
 3. Once that moment occurs, the "Approaching…" text will get replaced with "Welcome…".
-That's just a simple example—more likely you'd want to write your island JavaScript to set up event handlers, or display more up-to-the-second data pulled from an API, etc.
+That's a simple example.
+You'd likely want to write your island JavaScript to set up event handlers, or display more up-to-the-second data pulled from an API, etc.

 ## Rendering Island Components in Ruby